Methemoglobinemia symptoms in humans

 Methemoglobinemia

 Specifically, it alters a molecule within these cells called hemoglobin.
 The Food and Drug Administration has documented 319 cases of .
 The second form of inherited MetHb is called hemoglobin M disease.Background: Over the years, forensic pathology has registered the spread of new methods of suicide, such as the ingestion of sodium nitrite.
 It is due to heart, lung, or blood abnormalities.Methemoglobinemia typically causes the pulse oximeter to report a saturation of ~82-86% (even if the PaO2 is very high).
 Excessive nitrates can cause acquired methemoglobinemia in young infants.
-Improvement may be seen within minutes of administration.
+Nitrobenzene (additives to prevent the meat from getting spoiled).

 symptoms and signs of decreased oxygen delivery e.Acquired methemoglobinemia can be severe or even fatal, depending on the proportion of methemoglobin.Nitrates are chemicals that occur naturally in drinking water and also result from human activities.